storacha/specs/w3-aggregation.md

 }
 ```

-Once this invocation is executed, a receipt is generated with the aggregate information:
+Once this invocation is executed, a receipt is generated with the resulting aggregate information:

 ```json
 {